shakad72/group-7-gc/use-cases/use-case-27.md

 ## Goal in Context

-As a user, I want to retrieve the population of a continent so that I can analyze demographic trends of people within that continent.
+As a user, I want to retrieve the population of a continent so that I can analyze demographic trends of people within a continent.

 ## Scope